What can a nurse do if a patient refuses treatment?

 Nurses will go to great lengths to achieve patients’ agreement to the procedure, but the extent to which the agreement remains voluntary cannot be ascertained by the data collected in this study.
 If the patient does not eventually agree to a procedure, there is evidence that nurses will administer the care in the absence of consent.

-READ: What are the 3 types of Islamic patterns?
+READ: What are the symptoms of ocular?

 How do nurses respond to patients who are reluctant to accept care?